AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 ------------------------------

  * Start the **analytics server** by following the instructions given on  [readme](../../forms-flow-analytics/README.md)
+ * Get the API_KEY from REDASH by following the instructions given [here](../../forms-flow-analytics/README.md#getting-redash-api-key)
  * Modify the **.env** file using the instructions below.

  Variable name | Meaning | Possible values | Default value |